 Note: I do unload the dishwasher in the morning but we have a half-sized machine so it only takes a few minutes.
 I usually do it while I’m waiting for my coffee to brew!

 Next, I tidy up but this genuinely doesn’t take long.
-Our house is small, we don’t have tons of stuff and almost everything has its place.
+Our house is small, we don’t have tons of stuff and almost everything has its place (this is one of the secrets of a decluttered home!).
 This means putting things away only takes a few minutes.

 I’ll explain more about laundry below because it deserves its own section, but I usually spend less than 10 minutes a day dealing with it.